MyQ X Desktop Client – The new game-changing application for users' computers

 It might be hard to believe, but this new, feature-packed piece of software is available to MyQ customers FOR FREE.
 It complements the functions of MyQ’s entry edition MyQ X Smart, which you can download and start using today.

-Get the MyQ X Desktop Client in the LTS download section of MyQ’s Community portal:
+Get the MyQ X Desktop Client in the download section of the MyQ Partner Portal:

 If you've been holding out on the update to MyQ 8.2 so far, now might be a good time to hop on the train.
 Read on to see what benefits you get from upgrading to MyQ Central server 8.2.